This post contains affiliate links.

 If a visible ring of oily residue is left behind, then the oil is probably not 100% pure essential oil.

-The exceptions to this are the essential oils that are heavier in consistency and deeper in color.
+Exceptions to the blotter test are the essential oils that are heavier in consistency and deeper in color.
 These oils are typically Patchouli, German chamomile, Sandalwood, and Vetiver.

 Another exception is when a pure essential oil has been extended with a less expensive pure essential oil. (not a synthetic oil)